 Or if you have enough social clout, that could even mean inventing your own style—starting your own tribe.

-Being able to wear the right clothing shows that you’re socially aware.
+Wearing the right clothing proves that you’re socially aware.

-It allows you to fit in when you want to fit in, or to stand out when you want to stand out.
+It allows you to fit in when you want to fit in, and to stand out when you want to stand out.

 You can wear a classically masculine outfit, people will associate you with those stereotypes, and you can reap those rewards.
 Or maybe you do the opposite.
 You have a lot of options, but you have to be smart about it.